Buy Malaysian Ringgit (MYR) | AUD to MYR Exchange Rate Today

 Fun facts about Malaysian banknotes

-• The coins are decorated with symbols of nature and heritage, including the hibiscus (which is Malaysian national flower), and the Rafflesia flower (also known as the ‘stinking corpse lily’ or ‘monster flower’– the largest flower in the world!).
+- Malaysian coins feature symbols of national heritage, including the hibiscus (Malaysia's national flower) and the Rafflesia, also known as the "corpse lily," the largest flower in the world.

 Travel Money Trivia - Malaysian edition

-• The first generation of Malaysian banknotes are today worth far more than their printed value – a whole set was sold at auction for £100,000 in 2007.
+- The first generation of Malaysian banknotes is today worth far more than printed face value.
+A complete set was sold at auction for over £100,000 in 2007.

 No Hidden Fees